What is an intelligent system?

-A system with the capacity of learning is able to improve its performance in the course of multiple interactions with the environment.
-For example, a chess player can learn more effective strategies after playing multiple games.
-This approach to learning has been used in the context of machine learning by Tom Mitchell \parencite{Mitchell-1997}, who formulated the following definition: "a computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E".
+Learning is one of the characteristics commonly associated with intelligent behavior.
+Two forms of understanding learning are distinguished here: a performance-based approach and a knowledge acquisition approach.

-An intelligent system that is able to learn needs a value judgement method to assess its behavior.
-The result of such assessment is used by the intelligent system to change its behavior in order to improve the assessment result in the future.
-The value judgement method can be an \textit{external} agent who works as a instructor (or trainer or supervisor) observing and assessing the behavior of the intelligent system to provide feedback (e.g., with positive or negative rewards).
-The intelligent system can also use an \textit{internal} method that judges its own actions to generate positive or negative rewards using, for example, simulated feelings (like pain or pleasure) or other more complex mechanisms based on self-observation,
+According to a \textit{performance-based} approach to learning, a system learns if it is able to improve its performance in carrying out tasks.
+For example, chess players improve the ability to beat their opponents with the experience of multiple games.
+Note that we can understand this view of learning as a consequence of rational action, where the agent seeks to optimize a performance measure (in this case, using the experience of multiple interactions with the environment).
+This approach has been used in the context of machine learning by Tom Mitchell, who formulated the following definition:

-As it is argued by Silver et al. \parencite{Silver-2021}, systems that learn through trial and error experience to maximize reward could help to acquire multiple abilities related to intelligence.
-Thus, learning should be understood as a distinguished capacity of intelligent systems that affect primary cognitive abilities (perception, action control, reasoning or interaction).
-For example, an aerial robot can improve action control by learning to land more precisely on a marked surface after multiple trials.
+\begin{quote} \textbf{Learning:} A computer program is said to learn from experience \(E\) with respect to some class of tasks \(T\) and performance measure \(P\), if its performance at tasks in \(T\), as measured by \(P\), improves with experience \(E\) \parencite{Mitchell-1997}. \end{quote}